-- Be clear about what your business does.
+Be clear about what your business does.
 Distill what your business does into a clear, concise statement and lead with that.
 Visitors should be able to understand what you do within seconds of landing on your home page.
 A few well-written pages are more effective than dozens of poorly written ones.

-- Avoid stock photos.
+Avoid stock photos.
 Cheesy stock photography is the quickest way to turn a great site into a mediocre one.
 If you're looking for photos to use on your page, it's best to use a picture of your actual team or office.

-Set up your payment system (if applicable)
+5. Set up your payment system (if applicable)

 While this step won't apply to all business websites, companies that want to offer the option to pay online will need to integrate electronic payment systems into their websites.
 The easiest way to do this is through e-commerce software or third-party payment processors.

-Test and publish your website
+6. Test and publish your website

 Another important feature to incorporate into your website from the very beginning is an analytics program.
 By setting this up before the website is live, you can iron out any issues and coordinate a proper setup, Shaoolian said.
-Once the website is live, you can monitor page performance and determine the reasons why a page is successful or unsuccessful based on your analytics.
+Once the website is live, you can monitor page performance and determine why a page is successful or unsuccessful based on your analytics.

-"You can take a look at which of your marketing campaigns are showing the most conversions, and examine any metrics such as city, browser, etc. to shed some light on how your audience is interacting with your site," Shaoolian said.
+"You can look at which of your marketing campaigns are showing the most conversions, and examine any metrics such as city, browser, etc., to shed some light on how your audience is interacting with your site," Shaoolian said.
 "If you ... implement this [after] the site goes live, you'll miss out on valuable data and have no way of seeing which elements of your site are successful or unsuccessful right from the start."

-Market your website on social media/search engines
+7. Market your website on social media/search engines

-If your business doesn't already have profiles on Facebook, Twitter and LinkedIn, create them now and include links to these profiles on your home page.
-This is the best way to increase your audience reach and to alert customers and clients about what's going on with your company.
-Anytime you update your website, post about it on your social media outlets — but balance that out with genuine, nonpromotional engagement.
+Social media, whether Facebook, Twitter, LinkedIn or Pinterest, is the best way to increase your audience reach and alert customers and clients about what's going on with your company.
+Whenever you update your website, post about it on your social media outlets — but balance that out with genuine, nonpromotional engagement.

 Submitting your website to major search engines will also help direct potential leads to your page, as will deploying a strong search engine optimization (SEO) strategy across your site.
 Shaoolian said that defining title tags, meta-descriptions and uniform resource identifiers (URIs) that are relevant to your company and aspects of your industry will help ensure that you rank correctly in search engines for the products or services that you're trying to market.

-"Building relevant keywords into your content from the very first phases of your website, and having a strong focus on SEO from website launch will help you generate traffic early on," he said.
+"Building relevant keywords into your content from the very first phases of your website, and having a strong focus on SEO from website launch, will help you generate traffic early on," he said.

-Maintain your site
+8. Maintain your site

-Staying relevant is just as important as being on the Web in the first place, so update your website frequently with blog posts on current industry events, new products and offers, and company news to keep visitors coming back to the site.
+Staying relevant is important, so update your website frequently with blog posts on current industry events, new products and offers, and company news to keep visitors coming back to the site.